bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-01-introduction.md

 </div>

 Using BigCommerce's powerful APIs, SDKs, and Toolkits, any BigCommerce partner can create and list apps on BigCommerce's App Marketplace for merchants to install.
 This article provides a high-level overview of apps on BigCommerce.
-For an in-depth technical guide to developing BigCommerce apps, see [Building Apps]().
+For an in-depth technical guide to developing BigCommerce apps, see [Building Apps]()

 ## About BigCommerce Apps